chendwend/sky_removal/README.md

 3. Identify and store the sky category id from the Metadata of detectron2 model, which is part of the 'stuff_classes' categories.
 4. For each image in the dataset:
     1.  load the image
-    2.  get panoptic segmentation tensor (which containts category id for each pixel) and segemnts info that contains which categories are present in the image.
+    2.  get panoptic segmentation tensor (which containts category id for each pixel) and segments info that contains which categories are present in the image.
         This is acquired via applying the loaded model on the image.
     3. Identify the corresponding sky segment id for the image (which could be different for each image), or return 0 if not present
     4. if sky segment id is not present in the image, the processed image = original image.